For Individuals / Peers

 In Our Own Voice (IOOV) is a unique public education program developed by NAMI, in which two trained consumer/peer speakers share compelling personal stories about living with mental illness and achieving recovery.

-Groups or organizations interested in seeing a presentation may request that one be given in their area through their state or local affiliate.
+Groups or organizations interested in scheduling a presentation may request that one be given in their area through their state or local affiliate.